ankane/ahoy/README.md

 import ahoy from "ahoy.js";
 ```

-For Rails 5 / Sprockets, add to `app/assets/javascripts/application.js`:
+For JavaScript and Rails 5 / Sprockets, add to `app/assets/javascripts/application.js`:

 ```javascript
 //= require ahoy